Best Horror Games for Nintendo Switch iMore 2021

-You probably thought that since Nintendo is such a family-friendly game company, there wouldn't be much in the way of horror for the Switch.
-However, there are a few solid horror titles available right now, with more iconic horror characters and brand new titles on the way.
+Although Nintendo is a family-friendly game company there are a few horror titles available right now we would consider the best horror games for the Switch.
+Plus, there are more iconic horror characters and brand new titles on the way.
+So don't count the Switch out in this game genre and keep and eye out for what's to come.
 If you love horror games, these are the best ones available on Nintendo Switch.

 - Horror in the asylum: Outlast: Bundle of Terror